 Neale & Fhima has a 99% success rate in winning financial compensation for our clients.
 Contact us today at (888) 407-2955

 A Jeep “lemon” is a vehicle that has a chronic defect and doesn’t live up to the standards of a safe, reliable vehicle.
 Whether it’s due to a defective transmission or other problems, a Jeep lemon never functions correctly no matter how many times you take it to a mechanic.
+When trying to figure out if you have a potential claim, it’s essential in understanding lemon law criteria.
 To determine whether you have a Jeep lemon law claim, check to see whether your vehicle is still under the original manufacturer’s warranty.
 If it is, you probably have a claim.
 If you own a used vehicle, then you will need one of three specific warranties to have a Jeep lemon law claim.
 Either way, you need to have made a “reasonable number of attempts” to get your Jeep transmission repaired before filing a legal claim.

 To have a successful claim, the Lemon Law in California stipulates that your Jeep must have “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
 Nonconformities compromise the use, value or safety of the vehicle.
 A skilled and experienced Jeep lemon law attorney can explain in greater detail what qualifies as a “nonconformity” and help determine whether you have a warranty that qualifies.
 Call us at (888) 407-2955.